yojoots/libbitcoin-system-wiki/BIP38-Security-Considerations.md

 ### Observations
 In all respects the `confirmation code` is actually a public analog to the `encrypted private key`.
 In other words it retains the encrypted `public key` of the `private key` that is encrypted within the `encrypted private key`.
 As such, using the original passphrase, only the owner can decrypt the `confirmation code`.
 However the printer has access to its `public key` as well, so this offers no protection against the printer.

 The `confirmation code` cannot be used to validate the `encrypted private key`.
 Protecting against denial of money by the printer requires the `owner` to validate the `encrypted private key` provided by the printer against the `payment address` using the original passphrase.
-This is the only way the owner protect against both theft and denial of money.
+This is the only way the owner protects against both theft and denial of money.

 ### Relevant BIP-38 Statements
 > ...if the `payment address` can be recreated by decrypting its `encrypted private key` with a passphrase, and it's a strong passphrase one can be certain only he knows himself, then he can safely conclude that nobody could know the `private key` to that `payment address`.